Skip to main content

 The Agent URL is resolved automatically from the AGENT_URL in your .env file.
 By default, it's set to http://localhost:3000.
 If needed, you can pass the URL explicitly:

-9. To exit the chat and the build modes, use this command:
+9. To exit the chat and the build modes, use this:

 /exit